OctopusDeploy/blog/blog/2022-04/at-the-helm-trish-khoo/index.md

 On Mondays, I catch up with Mike (VP of Engineering) and Roy (Director of Engineering for the Scale Group) to discuss issues affecting R&D that we can solve collaboratively.

 After checking Slack again, I action things from the meeting, then break for lunch.
-Then I have sync-ups with my engineering managers, and my GLT.
+Then I have sync-ups with my engineering managers, and my Group Leadership Team (GLT).
 In the afternoon, I write policies, guidelines, proposals, strategies, announcements, or messages, and have 1:1 meetings.

 Using Slack and Zoom every day might sound unexciting, but I'm building awareness of how my group and greater R&D are functioning and taking small but meaningful actions to adjust things.
 I also use the time in Zoom meetings to make origami flowers, which helps me focus!